Movement for Living Well

 Slings unique fascia focused movement concept is designed to provide better balance and efficiency in our myofascia through movement.
 Said differently it is structural integration through movement by strengthening the body’s postural balance, enhancing resilience and body awareness, improving movement efficiency and activating the body’s own self healing ability.

-Her other lifelong devotion is to her triplet teenage boys whom she raises with her husband in Oxford, UK.
-Together with her husband she runs a small fully equipped Pilates & Yoga movement studio as well as running several group classes in Yoga, Pilates & Slings Myofascial Training from The Top Room at The Oxford Playhouse and Summertown Church Hall.
+A mother of triplet sons, Stephanie lives with her husband in Oxford, UK where she runs a small fully equipped Pilates & Yoga movement studio as well as running several group classes in Yoga, Pilates & Slings Myofascial Training.

 Formerly a professional dancer with London Contemporary Dance Theatre, Stephanie retired from the stage after suffering an ankle injury and re-trained in 1997 to be a Pilates instructor with Alan Herdman in his London Studios.
 At the same time she studied Sports Massage with Mel Cash at the London School of Sports Massage.
 In 2003 she encountered Yoga from which a great passion was born and has maintained a dedicated practice ever since.
 She trained with Carlos Rui Ferreira (Centro Português de Yoga) and completed his 3 year instructors course.
 Stephanie draws inspiration from all her teachers and movement disciplines bringing 25 years of study and practice to her own teaching.